linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Mortgage-Backed Securities Analysis and Valuation/Measurements of Prepayments for Residential Mortgage-Backed Securities.md

 Column 3.
 This column shows the SMM for 100 PSA.
 Two things should be noted in this column.
 First, for month 1, the SMM is for a pass-through that has been seasoned three months because the WAM is 357 months.
 This results in a CPR of  $0.8\%$ .
 Second, from month 27 on, the SMM is 0.00514, which corresponds to a CPR of  $6\%$ .

 Column 4.
 The aggregate monthly mortgage payments using a  $6 \%$ note rate are shown in this column.
 Notice that the total monthly mortgage payment declines over time, as prepayments reduce the mortgage balance outstanding.
 (In the absence of prepayments, this figure would remain constant.)
 In essence, the payment is calculated each month as a function of the WAC, the remaining balance at the end of the prior month, and the remaining term (i.e., the original WAM minus the number of months since issuance).
-For example, the payment in month 10 of  $2,376,474 can be generated on a calculator by inputting$ 391,508,422 as the balance or present value,  $0.5 \%$  (6.0\% divided by 12) as the rate, and 348 months as the remaining term. $^{4}$
+For example, the payment in month 10 of  \$2,376,474 can be generated on a calculator by inputting\$ 391,508,422 as the balance or present value,  $0.5 \%$  (6.0\% divided by 12) as the rate, and 348 months as the remaining term. $^{4}$

 Column 5.
 The monthly interest paid to the pass-through investor is found in this column.
 This value is determined by multiplying the outstanding mortgage balance at the beginning of the month by the pass-through rate of  $5.5\%$  and dividing by 12.